mjul/avro-dotnet-lab/README.md

 It has useful tools for showing querying file schemas and metadata, converting between binary and human-readable text representations of you data (text and json), compiling schema IDL to the JSON schema format.

+If you have saved an Avro file with the applications in `tmp\transfer.avro` you can use the tools like this:

+Get the schema from the container using Avro Tools (see below):

+    java -jar avro-tools-1.9.2.jar getschema tmp\transfer.avro

+Read the Avro File as JSON:

+    java -jar .\avro-tools-1.9.2.jar tojson .\tmp\transfer.avro

 ## Defining Schemas